Sanjai-SNS/Todo-repo/README.md

 - `GET /home/` - Welcome message
 - `GET /about/` - About information
 - `GET /contact/` - Contact information

-## Demo Video

-Uploading To-Do_gif.mp4…

-Demo Video Link (It only available only you cloned thid repo) : `https://github.com/Sanjai-SNS/Todo-repo/blob/main/To-Do-Demo.mp4`

-If it can't accessable you can use this video by clicking this : `https://drive.google.com/file/d/1Lvb2pFOgmojNgTBxun4smtjodhENpRmc/view?usp=drive_link`

 ## Usage